karantyagi/KaranTyagi.github.io/README.md

-# Using github pages to host a simple contact pages.
+# Using github pages to host a simple contact page.